 Funding agencies and legislators like it when small units of government work together.
 They soon began looking more favorably at the proposed projects.
 Meanwhile the JPB picked up support from federal, state and local agencies as well as numerous non-government entities.
 Letters were written, phone calls were made and legislative doors were knocked on.
 The snail picked up speed.

-Since the creation of the VNPCWJPB, more than $18M in state and federal funding has been allocated towards wastewater infrastructure in the project area.
-Crane Lake has been able to complete some sewer line extensions that they had been working on for several years; a project in the Kabetogama area that nearly failed twice due to lack of funds has been completed and the $20M Island View Sewer Project in Koochiching County is under construction with an intended completion date of July 2019.
+Since the creation of the VNPCWJPB, more than $26M in federal, state and local funding has been allocated towards wastewater infrastructure in the project area.
+Crane Lake has been able to complete some sewer line extensions that they had been working on for several years; a project in the Kabetogama area that nearly failed twice due to lack of funds has been completed and the $20M Island View Sewer Project in Koochiching County is nearly complete.
 This project will extend sewer service to more than 15 miles of shoreline on Rainy Lake.
 Estimated non-compliance in the areas mentioned is about 75%.
-These projects will protect many miles of valuable shoreline for the next several decades.
-If the joint powers board partnership had not been created, the success of these projects is questionable.
+More projects within this watershed are expected to be completed in the future.
+These projects will help protect many miles of valuable shoreline for the next several decades.
+If the joint powers board partnership had not been created, the success of these projects would have been questionable.